istarkov/ai-cli-edit/README.md

 ## Play Locally

-To run this on your machine, you will need [Bun](https://bun.com/docs/installation) and any AI agentic tool (OpenCode, Claude Code, VSCode Copilot, Cursor).
+To run this on your machine, you will need [Bun](https://bun.com/docs/installation) and any AI coding tool (OpenCode, Claude Code, VSCode Copilot, Cursor).

 1. Clone the repository.
 2. Run the development server: